Posted on: June 5, 2025

 Compliance standards explicitly require training in many areas, but it's not enough to just provide training.
 Workers must be trained thoroughly on all necessary safety procedures and receive periodic training refreshers.

-During an OSHA visit, inspectors may test workers on their knowledge of safety procedures, meaning documentation alone is not enough.
-Fortunately, an external source for OSHA compliance training can help ensure that training is comprehensive, up-to-date, and effective.
+During an OSHA visit, inspectors may test workers on their knowledge of safety procedures.
+That means documentation alone is not enough.
+Luckily, an external source for OSHA compliance training can help ensure that training is comprehensive, up-to-date, and effective.

-Need to train your employees?
-Explore our enterprise solutions to reduce the risk of OSHA violations and avoid heavy fines, while also creating a safer and healthier workplace for your employees.
+If you need to train your employees, we can help.
+Explore our enterprise solutions to reduce the risk of OSHA violations and avoid heavy fines while also creating a safer and healthier workplace for your employees.

-As an OSHA-authorized online training provider for over 20 years, we offer OSHA 10 and 30 courses, as well as training on individual standards.
-Our training programs will put your mind at ease, knowing that you are well-prepared, and your documentation is in order.
+We have been an OSHA-authorized online training provider for over 20 years, offering OSHA 10 and 30 courses, as well as training on individual standards.
+With our courses, you can ensure that you are properly prepared and that your documentation is in order.

 In addition, we offer other EHS training options, such as HAZWOPER, NYC SST, and more.
 Look at our extensive course catalog to see how we can assist you in improving your training programs.